 Many Canadian homeowners are using home equity to consolidate their debts.
 If you own a home, you can use your home equity to get a low-interest mortgage.
 The higher equity you have in your home lower is the interest rate offered by lenders.
-Consolidating debt into a mortgage is not difficult, especially with alternative lenders like Alpine Credits.
+Consolidating debt into a mortgage is not difficult, especially with consolidation loans from alternative lenders like Alpine Credits.
 We don’t use your income, credit score, or job history as factors to determine loan approval and interest rate.
 We only consider your home equity.

 Debt consolidation is when you take out a new loan to pay off high-interest debts.

 With a debt consolidation loan, you can combine your loans into a single mortgage payment.
 You only have to make one payment every month instead of tracking & paying different amounts every month.

 Owning a home is a fantastic way to secure a home equity loan or a line of credit.
 The equity in your home is a great way to show alternative lenders that you have a strong financial resource.

 This is one of the reasons why lenders, like Alpine Credits only use your home equity as proof that you can effectively pay off your debt consolidation loan.